About MFT

 -

-Intensive/habit elimination phase (weekly sessions),
+Intensive/habit elimination (weekly)

 -

-Function repatterning phase (fortnightly sessions),
+Function repatterning (bi-weekly)

 -

-Orofacial systems synchronisation phase (sessions every three weeks)
+Orofacial systems synchronisation (every 3 weeks)

 -

-Sessions are 20-25 minutes in length and your daily input at home is 5-7 minutes three times a day.
+Sessions are 20-25 minutes in length and your daily input at home is 5-7 minutes, three times a day.

 -